 SHADOWS of SYLVAHEIM

-As part of her doctoral studies, Toula wrote a Young Adult (YA) fantasy novel, Shadows of Sylvaheim.
-It is a coming-of-age story that describes two siblings’ heroic journey to confront (and integrate) their own shadows in a mythical universe called Sylvaheim.
+As part of her doctoral studies, Toula wrote a Young Adult (YA) mythic heroic fantasy novel now entitled Shadows of Sylvaheim.
+It is a coming-of-age story that describes two siblings’ heroic journey to confront and integrate their personal “shadows” (their greatest fears and temptations) in a mythical universe called Sylvaheim.